matin-g/Q2-DSC180B-A02/README.md

 # Most up to date web app code in this folder --> front-end-webApp
-# Most up to date contract code is new_purchase.sol
+# Most up to date contract code is final_purchase.sol

 <br>